Social Security FAQ

 Q: Doesn't the foreign work test apply to Social Security recipients under the age of 70?

 A: No, only those under full retirement age, which varies from 65-67, depending on your year of birth.
 The under-70 rule was abolished by the Senior Citizens' Work Act of 2000.

 Q: Do you lose your Social Security if you abandon your green card (permanent resident) status or renounce US citizenship?

-A: Once you have renounced US cotizenship, you become a non-resident alien (NRA), and the rules for NRAs apply.
+A: Once you have renounced US citizenship, you become a non-resident alien (NRA), and the rules for NRA's apply.
 While it is your responsibility to notify authorities of your changed status, this is generally asked in the questionnaire that Social Security beneficiaries have to submit annually.

 As an NRA, it depends on your place of residence whether you can continue to collect Social Security in the long run.
-Depending on a combination of US bilateral agreements (or lack thereof), the your current citizenship, and your country of residence, it can range from only a minor tax difference to having Social Security payments discontinued after more than six months outside the US.
+Depending on a combination of US bilateral agreements (or lack thereof), your current citizenship, and your country of residence, it can range from only a minor payment difference to having Social Security payments discontinued after being more than six months outside the US.